oblinger/HookAnchorApp/PP/@Aniket Kumar.md

 My Neighbor; Petroleum Engineer turned VC; went to lunch

+# # MEETINGS #
+### m2022-02-14 - Aniket

 Recommended these VC-focused recruiters:
   [[@Emily Wallach]],  [[@Liane Capiral]],  [[@Mary Tran]],  [[@Melissa Cote]], [[@Vince Colangelo]]

+GETTING CONNECTED
+- Schools: Stanford, Berkeley.
+Pitch competitions,
+- Head hunters.

+LEARN ABOUT
+- Where are investements going now.  what will be big in 10 years.

+PATHS
+- Look at orgs one level below FAANG.
+Still have opportunity to build something.

+_